mautrix/telegram/README.md

 # mautrix-telegram
 **This is the python rewrite.
-If you want more features (and more bugs), check the JavaScript version on the master branch.**
+The JavaScript version on the master branch has different features and more bugs**

 A Matrix-Telegram puppeting bridge.